Arsslensoft/eservices-product/README.md

 ![docker images](docs/docker-images.png)

 ## Writing the docker-compose.yml
-This part is tricky, but i will cover it part by part.
+This part is tricky, but we will cover it part by part.

 - first we gonna create the file
 - add the config-service section